alexmichaelkeith/EmulatorFreighter/README.md

 ## Roadmap

-- Additional browser support
+- Additional Emulators for download

-- Add more integrations
+- Metadata scraping migrated to C++

+- Migration to MSVC from MINGW

 ## Documentation